kevincastejon/com.caskev.grid-toolkit/README.md

 #### DirectionField

-*Note that a DirectionField object inherits from all the methods and properties of a DirectionMap object.*
+*Note that a DirectionField object inherits from all the methods and properties of a DirectionGrid object.*

 A DirectionField holds the direction data between a target tile and all the tiles that are accessible to this target into the specified maximum distance range.
 This allows you to run them more often because of the early exit due to the maximum distance parameter (note that more higher is the distance, more costly is the generation).